 Staff can bring their personal phones to school for their own use but will limit such use to non-contact time when children are not present.
 Staff members' personal phones will remain in their bags or cupboards during contact time with pupils.
-Staff will not take pictures or recordings of children on their personal phones or cameras.
+Staff may take pictures or recordings of children on their personal phones or cameras to put on the school website and school Instagram but these must be deleted after use.
 We will follow the General Data Protection Regulation and Data Protection Act 2018 when taking and storing photos and recordings for use in the school.
+Note: it is a requirement for early year's providers to cover the use of mobile phones and cameras in their safeguarding policy.
+For other settings, it is not a requirement, but it is good practice to provide guidance on this subject.
+Add more detail about your school's policy on using mobile phones and cameras, including taking, using and storing photos, here Alternatively, refer to a separate policy on this if you have one.